 Grim Up North: Golgotterath.
 To a lesser extent, the entirety of the Ancient North, which is infested with Sranc.
 Only a handful of ragged bands of human survivors and two deeply isolated cities - Sakarpus and Atrithau - dwell in its lands.

-Henchmen Race: The Sranc, who were bred by the Inchoroi to serve as an army.
+Henchmen Race: The Sranc and the other weapon races who were bred by the Inchoroi to serve as an army.

 Horny Devils: The Inchoroi, the genocidal alien invaders who describe themselves as "the race of lovers".

 The Sranc are a horrifying subversion of this trope.
 They have the libido for it, but their appearance is extremely disturbing (hairless dog-like bodies with the extremely beautiful, bone-white faces of Nonmen), and "rape" is far too mild to describe what they'll do to you.

 Cnaiur is often described as having intensely blue eyes.
 At one point they're even described as turquoise.
 They make his insanity all the more apparent.

 Kellhus has blue eyes, which match the icy coldness of his true self and help sell him as an angelic being.

 Impossible Genius: Kellhus uses his superhuman intelligence and Hyper Awareness to surpass the possibilities of any normal human.
 Achamian is shocked when Kellhus begins improving established mathematics formulas moments after being taught them.